Enekwestanley/bookstore-app-react/README.md

 # Project Description

-In this project, you will connect your React-Redux application to an existing API to create and remove books in a remote server.
+ Bookstore application built with REACT, JAVASCRIPT, and CSS.
+It lets you add and remove books.

 ## Built With